ljw980105/jingweili.me-backend/README.md

 ```

 ### Foundation APIs that does not work on Linux
+* Note: the APIs below seem to work fine in Vapor 4 and Swift 5.2, but issues still persist on Vapor 3
 * `URL`
     * `func resourceValues(forKeys keys: Set<URLResourceKey>) throws -> URLResourceValues`
 * `FileManager`